What is a Texas Drug and Alcohol Intervention?

 Information on Drugs, Alcohol & Interventions in Texas

 When considering a Texas Interventionist for drugs or alcohol, it is important to understand the predominance of the various drugs and their activities within the state.
 Nicknamed the “Lone Star” state, Texas is an agricultural and industrial giant.
 Texas is abundant in natural resources and is the second largest state in the nation, preceded only by Alaska.
 Texas has the largest oil, cattle, sheep, and cotton industries out of all the states.
 It’s most well known and largest cities are Dallas, Austin, and Houston.
 The state’s recreation areas, Lyndon B. Johnson Space Center, 100 state parks, the Alamo in San Antonio, and Gulf Coast resort areas bring in more than $44 billion in tourist money each year.
-However, Texas faces the same wide-spread problem of drug and alcohol addictions that the rest of the nation suffers from.
+However, Texas faces the same wide-spread problem of drug and alcohol addictions that the rest of the

 A large percentage of the illicit drugs that are smuggled into the United States travel through Texas.
 Methamphetamine, heroin, cocaine, and marijuana are transported into Texas from Mexico.
 Large amounts of these drugs are either distributed and abused within the state or transported through the state into drug markets throughout the country.
 Methamphetamine, cocaine, heroin, and marijuana are often abused in Texas; however, a number of illicit drugs smuggled into the state are much greater than a number of drugs actually abused throughout the state.